Last updated: 8 November 2022

 If this aligns with your riding style, then go for it!

-Either you need to establish compromises within the group, or, you hold off and tour with a group whose riding style aligns a little more with your own.
+Either establish compromises within the group or hold off and tour with a group whose riding style aligns a little more with your own.

 This is an absolute classic!

 Ride to your own limitations and ride at your own pace.
-It’s far better to get there a few minutes after everybody else than not get there at all because you came off trying to keep up.
+It’s far better to get there a few minutes after everybody else than not get there at all.

 During the planning stages of a tour, it’s sometimes a good idea to establish a buddy-up system.

-With this system, you pair up with another rider who you get on with and you help each other out throughout the tour.
+With this system, you pair up with another rider you get on with and help each other throughout the tour.